I-M-Marinov/Calendar-by-I-M-Marinov/README.md

 #### :large_blue_diamond: Events --> Search Events
 - Search Events lets the user search through all events that editable ( Access Role in the calendar the event is saved in must be "owner" ) and edit them all at the same time.
   ###### 📢:  Search Events actually opens for edit all events that match the search keyword ( case-insensitive ).
+#### :large_orange_diamond: Contacts --> Show Contacts
+- Show all contacts from the user's Google Contacts List.
+###### 📢:  User can choose label/group to visualize all the contacts only in that group or search through the contact list using the letter cards on top ( Latin and Cyrilic script ) to find a name.
+#### :large_orange_diamond: Contacts --> Add a contact
+- Adds a contact to the user's Google Contacts List.
+###### 📢:  As of now the user can add the First name, Last name, Email, Phone Number, Birthday and add the new contact in a group at the time of creation.
 <h2 align="center">
  Screenshots:
 </h2>